Thursday, August 30, 2018

 the Narcissus.
 Where do they belong?

-See below :) Among the collection
+See below :) Among the collections

 at Gray Historical Society.